Gift Icon

 The shipping companies that do offer payment plans do so mainly because they function as both the broker and the carrier.
 They usually have the infrastructure in place to protect them against risk and have positive cash flow.

-The interest rates are pre-set and the payment plan may be as well.
-This varies across different auto transport companies, so research is definitely needed.
+The interest rates and payment plans may be pre-set.
+However, this varies across different auto transport companies, so research is definitely needed.

-The easiest way to find out how much your car transport will cost is by getting an online quote.
+The easiest way to determine the cost of your car transport is to get an online quote.
 Compare with other quotes to get the best price options.

 Use the FREE, No-Obligation Quote Tool today to find out how much shipping your car will cost.

-Did you know that your quotes are rough estimates, and you can end up paying less than you expected?
+Did you know that your quotes are rough estimates, and you can pay less than you expected?
 Here’s how you can make your auto transport cheaper:

 Look for discounts

-Getting a discount is a great way to save yourself money on car transport.
+A discount is a great way to save money on car transit.
 Special discounts are usually available year-round for military personnel and students.
 You may even find special discounts for senior citizens.

-Companies sometimes offer other discounts available to a certain number of customers as an incentive to book right away.
+Companies sometimes offer other discounts to a certain number of customers as an incentive to book immediately.

 If you don’t see any discounts readily available on a company’s website, call and ask to speak to someone in sales.
 You may be eligible for discounts you didn’t even know existed.